15 Hardboiled/American Crime Essentials

 The Secret History Donna Tartt (1992) A satisfying structure: Greek tragedy played out among college-age Greek scholars.

-The Dying of the Light Michael Dibdin (1993) Haven’t properly connected with Aurelio Zen yet, but the marvelous standalone Dying of the Light definitely closes the coffin on the traditional cozy.
+The Dying of the Light Michael Dibdin (1993) The Aurelio Zen series is popular, but the marvelous standalone Dying of the Light definitely closes the coffin on the traditional cozy.

 Miami Purity Vicki Hendricks (1995) Fabulous, sexy, and influential noir.